Tight Stability Bounds for Robust Distributed Learning: Byzantine Failures Hurt Generalization More than Data Poisoning

-In this section, we derive a lower bound on the uniform stability of distributed projected SGD with the $\mathrm{SMEA}$ aggregation rule under poisoning attacks.
-The structure of the proof closely parallels that of~\Cref{lb-smea-gd-linear}.
+In this section, we derive a lower bound on the uniform stability of distributed $\mathrm{projected-GD}$ with $\mathrm{SMEA}$ under data poisoning.
+The proof structure closely parallels that of~\Cref{lb-smea-gd-linear}.
 We refer to it where appropriate to avoid unnecessary repetition, while explicitly highlighting the key differences.